edoardocattapan/ardo.github.io/_posts/2022-07-31-on-the-purpose-of-life.md

 What is most important to me?
 What can I do?

-For me, these questions lead to my answer:
+For me, if I can strive for something, these questions lead to my answer:
 **To be a good person by fighting for the values of honesty, courage and kindness through taking the set of choices and actions that exemplarily save, grow and glorify them.**

 Now, why are you here in the world?